The Incredible Story Behind The Barbie As Rapunzel Video Game

 “I have this sort of mission, if you will, that I want all those girls who are now six and seven, when they’re twenty-six and thirty-six and forty-six, to still be using computers as a tool, and to remember that it’s all because of Barbie.”

-From Barbie to Mortal Kombat: Gender and Computer Games, edited by Justine Cassell and Henry Jenkins
+FROM BARBIE TO MORTAL KOMBAT: GENDER AND COMPUTER GAMES, EDITED BY JUSTINE CASSELL AND HENRY JENKINS

-Statistically speaking, Nancie is talking about me.
+Statistically speaking, Martin is talking about me.
 I’m her target consumer.
 I certainly absorbed the games’ creative influence.

 And while Barbie undeniably has its own cultural baggage and damage, Barbie as Rapunzel took the things I loved at the time and brought them into a new medium that was mine for the taking.